 This coming Wednesday we will begin to look at textures; an essential aspect of any build you create.
-So that you all have a good range of textures available for your building projects I have placed two Texture Boards on the group parcel on Koru.
+So that you all have a good range of textures available for your building projects, immediately after the coming session I will be placing two Texture Boards on the group parcel on Koru.

 MUV601 Texture Boards

 These textures have been gathered and put together into the boards and will be made available as full permission textures for your use.
 A Texture Board is a tool, freely available in Second Life, to help you organise and view your textures, and can be more user friendly than trying to look through textures one by one in your Inventory.
 How to access the textures in the Texture Boards is set out below.

 When first rezzed a Texture board displays as shown below.

 The Board contains the texture preview section to its left, a larger screen to the right to display the selected texture, and the categories, tiling and previous and next buttons at the bottom right.
 To select a specific category, in this case Metals, Glitter etc, click on the button.
 It will highlight as shown below.

 The Board will then display thumbnail previews of textures in that specific category as shown below.

 The button display also contains a Previous and Next button.
 Clicking on these will cycle back and forwards through the thumbnails of a particular category if it contains more textures than will fit on the display at one time.

 Previous and Next Buttons